gvwilson/fiction/santas/index.md

 <section markdown="1">

-## Episode 6: Some Explanations Are Finally Given
+## Episode 6: Some Explanations Are Finally Given But Do Not Satisfy

 A few busy minutes later,
 Finner was sitting in a slightly cramped cabin